FAQ - Visas

 If you have been granted a long-stay visa, the border police will only ask to see your passport and visa sticker.
 They will stamp your date of entry into France.
-Within two months of your arrival, you must send the OFII form to the relevant regional delegation or, if your long-stay visa specifies “carte de séjour à solliciter” (residence permit to be applied for), you must submit an application for a residence permit at the prefecture in your place of residence, unless you are under age (under 18).
+Immediately on arrival in France, you must send the OFII form to the relevant regional delegation or, if your long-stay visa specifies “carte de séjour à solliciter” (residence permit to be applied for), within 2 months of your arrival you must submit an application for a residence permit at the prefecture of your place of residence, unless you are under age (under 18).

 May I know why I have been refused a visa ?